WieeRd/questionable/README.md

 Your attempted solution for the problem.

-- Context: Relevant part of the code, to address the problem more quickly
+- Context: Relevant part of the code, to address the problem more quickly.
 - Full: In case you missed something in the context, provide a link to the full code.

 There is an ideal form of code sample, called *minimal reproducible example*.